-1. Project Overview:
+1. Project Overview

 St Helena is a remote island in the South Atlantic Ocean.
 All waste generated on island remains on the island and prior to this project was ending up in landfill.
-At current levels of waste being landfilled the site will be at capacity within twenty years and there is not another area on island available for waste management.
+At current levels of waste being land filled the site will be at capacity within ten to fifteen years and there is not another area on island available for waste management.
 Paper and cardboard make up a significant amount of the bulk waste entering landfill.